Ankush2107/Git_MasterClass/readme.md

 ### Reverting Back

 #### First way to revert back
-If you accidentally added something which should not be there in repository, You can remove those using below commands.
+- If you accidentally added something which should not be there in repository, You can remove those using below commands.

 ```
     git reset --hard
 ```

+After reverting use `git push -f` to force update in remote repository.

 This command will make your local repo look exactly like the repository at given [id].
 So, if [id] is a branch name, HEAD will be moved.